Sample what you cant compress: Method

-We find that additional direct penalization of $\di(E(x)$ leads to faster training and improved CMMD and FID.
+We find that additional direct penalization of $\di(E(x)$ leads to improved CMMD and FID and less distortion (see Figure~\ref{fig:perceptual_images}).
 This was achieved by minimizing a composite loss containing terms with favorable Hessian (\cref{eq:mse}) and perceptual characteristics (\cref{eq:perceptual}),

 where,

 and,